dtbinh/robot-formation/README.md

 # robot-formation
-MATLAB simluation where five randomly placed robots in an nxn grid must locate each other, form a line, and move as one.
+MATLAB simulation (omar is gay) where five randomly placed robots in an nxn grid must locate each other, form a line, and move as one.